-A door is an important addition to any room, adding a finishing touch, and creating a clear barrier between one room and the next.
-White doors can look stunning, but they will show dirt more easily than darker ones, and it’s important that you keep them clean so that they retain their striking appearance.
+An internal door is an important addition to any room.
+It adds that finishing touch, and creates a clear barrier between spaces.
+White doors offer a stunning, contemporary vibe but they can also show dirt very easily.
+This is especially true when compared to darker doors.
+That’s why it’s important that you keep white doors clean, so that they retain their fresh and flawless appearance.

-If the solution appears safe to use, then you can being wiping the door down.
-Use a spray bottle to apply the cleaning solution, then mop it up with a sponge or a squeegee, before drying the door with a paper towel.
+- If the solution appears safe to use, then you can begin by wiping the door down.
+Use a spray bottle to apply the cleaning solution, then mop it up with a sponge or a squeegee, before drying the door with a paper towel or dry, clean cloth.

 If there are stubborn patches of dirt, then you can clean them up with distilled vinegar.
-This has a strong odor, but it will go away with time and vinegar is a cheap and effective cleaning solution.
-Do not use strong detergents on painted doors, because they will damage the paint.
+This has a strong odour, but it will go away with time and vinegar is a cheap and effective cleaning solution.
+Do not use strong detergents on painted doors, because they can damage the paintwork.

-It’s a rare breed of person that enjoys glass cleaning.
+It’s a rare breed of person that enjoys cleaning glass, but everyone loves the results when it’s done well.
 If you don’t know the ‘little tricks’ then you may find that your windows end up a mess of streaks and stains, which is hardly fun to deal with.
 These tips will help you to get great results.

 1 – Use distilled water

-If you have hard water, then mixing up a cleaning solution using it could leave you with unsightly marks on your glass from the minerals in the water.
+If you have hard water, then mixing up a cleaning solution using tap water could leave you with unsightly marks on your glass from the minerals in the water.
 Distilled water is inexpensive to buy, and is perfect for diluting your cleaning solution, leaving you with clean, streak-free windows.

 2 – Save money by using vinegar instead of detergent